Russian Ecological Party "The Greens": Change of leadership

-On April 29, 2021, the official website of "The Greens" party published a statement of its chairman Panfilov A. saying that a group of people headed by some A. Komarov on instructions of the state authorities conspired to seize the party with the aim of preventing it from the 2021 Duma elections.
+On April 29, 2021, the official website of "The Greens" party published a statement of its chairman Panfilov A. saying that a group of people headed by some A. Komarov on instructions of the state authorities conspired to seize the party with the aim of preventing it from participating in the 2021 Duma elections.

-On May 12, 2021, the Central Council expelled from the party former deputy Minister of Resources of Krasnoyarsk krai Shakhmatov S. for participation in raider seizure of the party.
+On May 12, 2021, the Central Council expelled from the party former deputy Minister of Resources of Krasnoyarsk Krai Shakhmatov S. for participation in raider seizure of the party.

-A group of people involved in the takeover of the party sent out a press release to mass media saying that on May 15 in "President-hotel" an illegitimate congress of the party took place; there it was decided to overthrow the former leadership and to change the charter which made it impossible for the party to participate in elections to State Duma on September 19, 2021, because the charter has to be presented not later than one year before the elections.
+A group of people involved in the takeover of the party sent out a press release to mass media saying that on May 15 in "President-hotel" an illegitimate congress of the party took place; there it was decided to overthrow the former leadership and to change the charter which made it impossible for the party to participate in elections to the State Duma on September 19, 2021, because the charter has to be presented not later than one year before the elections.

-The real official legitimate congress of the party will take place on May 21–22, 2021, at the Cosmos Hotel.
+The "legitimate" congress of the party was set to take place on May 21–22, 2021, at the Cosmos Hotel.